 Tests and diagnosis

-X-rays are taken to determine the extent of a broken collarbone, pinpoint its exact location and determine if there's any injury to the joints.
+During the physical exam, your doctor will inspect the affected area for tenderness, swelling, deformity or an open wound.
+X-rays are taken to determine the extent of a broken collarbone, pinpoint its exact location and determine if there's injury to the joints.
 Occasionally, your doctor may also recommend a computerized tomography (CT) scan to obtain more-detailed images.

 Treatments and drugs